pyveci/racker/README.rst

 - A managed runtime harness for testing software packages and similar purposes, in different environments.

+- A lightweight wrapper around ``vagrant`` to provide convenient access to all things needing a full VM, like running Windows on Linux or macOS.

 - A lightweight wrapper around ``systemd-nspawn`` to provide container environments with ``systemd``.